 The Communication Strategy Action Plan is split into three key themes including awareness, communication in supporting processes, and the key products of the processes.
 The communication strategy therefore has to be focused, appropriate and simple.
+Table 9: Awareness creation

-Key Action Tools and Channels Target audience Timeframe Awareness IWQMS Website All On-going (foundational stage to create awareness about the project and key eate Sector DWS & Water Sector At the 4 key steps in the project: WQM Challenges, Policy, Strategy and Converting policy into practice processes) SHOTHA, DWS Speaks Internal to DWS As and when required CMF announcements/ Presentations Catchment stakeholders As and when possible (there are approximately 71 active CMFs across SA)
+Key Action Tools and Channels Target audience Timeframe Awareness IWQMS Website All On-going (foundational stage to create awareness about the project and key processes) Newsletters SHOTHA, DWS Speaks DWS & Water Sector At the 4 key steps in the project: WQM Challenges, Policy, Strategy and Converting policy into practice As and when required CMF announcements/ Presentations Catchment stakeholders As and when possible (there are approximately 71 active CMFs across SA)